 North Dakota SNAP

-SNAP helps low-income people and families in North Dakota with cash assistance to buy the food they need for a nutritionally adequate diet.
+SNAP helps low-income individuals and families in North Dakota afford a nutritionally adequate diet by providing monthly food assistance benefits.

-However, ABAWDs must comply with special work rules or they will be subject to a three-month time limit on SNAP receipt.
+Able-Bodied Adults Without Dependents (ABAWDs) ages 18—64 must comply with special work rules or be subject to a three-month limit on SNAP benefits within a 36-month period.

 FAQ